How to Deal with Customer Complaints

 Always try to remain calm when dealing with a complaint.
 Your overall aim is to turn their negative experience into a positive experience.
 Arguing back or showing a passive aggressive side to you will only make the situation worse and could essentially affect the businesses reputation.

-The complaints you’re dealing with should always be resolved as quickly as possible, but not rushed enough to make the customer feel they’re being rushed.
+The complaints you’re dealing with should always be resolved as quickly as possible, but not rushed enough to make the customer feel they’re being hurried along.
 Make the customer simply feel as though they are a priority to you.

 Keep records of complaints that have been made.
 Assessing these records will help you identify a common complaint or issue.
 This common complaint or issue can then be dealt with to improve overall experience.